bp-studio/box-pleating-studio/CONTRIBUTING.md

 1. Use the command `pnpm install` under the project root folder to install all dependencies.

 And then you can simply press `F5` in VS Code to build and launch the app automatically.
-This is the preferred way to launch as it adds additional parameters for launching Chrome to ensure all functionalities work properly in local environment.
+This is the preferred way to launch as it allows debugging in the IDE.

-Alternatively, run `pnpm build` to build the entire project manually, and use any browser to open `debug/index.htm` (or `dist/index.htm` if debug is not needed) to run it.
+Alternatively, run `pnpm build` to build the entire project manually, and then run `pnpm start` to launch the local server on debug build.

+> Note: one should always run BP Studio through a server,
-Some of the features may not work with this approach though.
+> as some of the features would not work in `files://` protocol.

 Typically the default build task is sufficient for developing purpose, and you won't need to execute individual Gulp subtasks,